simonkir/dotfiles/README.md

 # dotfiles
 This is a repository for all of my dotfiles.

-# Documentation
+# Usage

-## `update.sh`
-- found in `~/documentation/update.sh`
-- updates permissions for some scripts
-- compiles some configs (e. g. i3 config)

 ## Configuration specific
-Configuration specific documentation can be found in `documentation/`
+Documentation on specific applications can be found in `documentation/`

 ## How this repository works
 See